 - Referral bonus

-There are many ways you can use your ONTRAPORT account to strengthen the post-purchase customer experience, including:
+There are many ways you can use your Ontraport account or marketing automation software to strengthen the post-purchase customer experience, including:

-- Automated delivery/confirmation emails that fire immediately after purchase or opt-in
+- Automated delivery or confirmation emails that fire immediately after purchase or opt-in

 - Bonus content or offers that automatically send in the weeks after purchase